Show / Hide Table of Contents

 ActionParameter

 List of string parameters to supply when the action method is invoked.
-For example, consider three snooze buttons: snooze now, snooze 1 day, snooze next week.
+For example, consider three snooze buttons: snooze now, snooze one day, snooze next week.
 You might use action method = snooze(), passing the snooze type and snooze time in the list of string parameters.

 ActionResponse

-Parameters that a Chat app can use to configure how it's response is posted.
+Parameters that a Chat app can use to configure how its response is posted.

 ActionStatus